Published in 2016 in Journal of Cognition and Culture, Volume 16, Issue 5.

 ABSTRACT: Index insurance was conceived to be a product that would simplify the claim settlement process and make it more objective, reducing transaction costs and moral hazard.
 However, index insurance also exposes the insured to basis risk, which arises because there can be a mismatch between the index measurement and the… more »

 ABSTRACT: A principal source of interest in behavioral economics has been its advertised contributions to policies aimed at ‘nudging’ people away from allegedly natural but self-defeating behavior toward patterns of response thought more likely to improve their welfare.
-This has occasioned controversies among economists and… more »
+This has occasioned… more »

 ABSTRACT: We take Cumulative Prospect Theory (CPT) seriously by rigorously estimating structural models using the full set of CPT parameters.
 Much of the literature only estimates a subset of CPT parameters, or more simply assume CPT parameter values from prior studies.
 Our data are from substantial laboratory experiments with undergraduate students… more »

 ABSTRACT: Evidence of risk aversion in laboratory settings over small stakes leads to a priori implausible levels of risk aversion over large stakes under certain assumptions.
 One core assumption in statements of this calibration puzzle is that small-stakes risk aversion is observed over all levels of wealth, or… more »

 Published in 2016 in European Actuarial Journal, Volume 6, Issue 2.